Mrcode3/Mrcode3/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Recent computer science graduate at University of Massachusetts Boston, US.
-- 🌱 &nbsp; Currently Learning to become a full stack web developer.
+- 🌱 &nbsp; Currently Learning to become a full stack developer.
-- 👀 &nbsp; Open for project collaboration and full time opportunities.
+- 👀 &nbsp; Open for project collaboration.

 <h3>🛠 Tech Stack</h3>